cosmos-open/cosmos-filetype-sniffer/README.md

-# Cosmos FileTypeSniffer Overview
+# CosmosStack FileTypeSniffer Overview

-File type sniffer component, a library that used to identify the real type of physical file via infering the head of the file binary information.
+File type sniffer component, a library that used to identify the real type of physical file via inferring the head of the file binary information.

-This repository belongs to [Open Cosmos](https://github.com/cosmos-open) Project, a part of [COSMOS LOOPS PROGRAMME](https://github.com/cosmos-loops/).
+This repository belongs to [Open Cosmos](https://github.com/cosmos-open) Project, a part of [Cosmos Stack](https://github.com/cosmos-stack/).

 This project refers to the design of a part of [rocketRobin/myrmec](https://github.com/rocketRobin/myrmec), so much thx to Rocket Robin!